Word & Character Counter

 About This Tool

-The tool supports any language that uses space-separated words and accurately counts Unicode characters, including emoji and multi-byte characters, thanks to the native TextEncoder API.
+The tool counts Unicode characters accurately, including emoji and multi-byte sequences, thanks to the TextEncoder API.

 How to Use